 As a little girl I remember my grandmother and mom pulling out the stops for all the holidays, when decorating the house and setting the table.
 With our formal dining room, Rick and I have been much more intentional about using the space.
 We actually use it quite a bit, and we love it.
 It’s a space where we put away our phones and actually talk to one another over a meal.

 In preparation for Mother’s Day, I wanted to do a tablescape that not only made me happy, but also remained timeless each year we celebrate our moms.
 I initially think of lots of pink and pastels when it comes to Mother’s Day, but that color scheme isn’t really for me.
 Instead I opted for primary colors which could easily tie into my printed blue area-rug and neutral seating.

 Primary colors always make me happy.
 And I feel like in creating my easy and chic Mother’s Day tablescape, a happy setup is both welcoming and memorable.

 To provide a little texture to the table, I chose woven placemats.
-I know these will be used for years to come, as the neutral will go with so much.
+I know these will be used for years to come, as the neutral shade will go with so much.
 I actually opted for melamine dinner plates, since they’re not as heavy and will be versatile for future dinners and gatherings.
-Really, you could use your everyday dinner plates for a similar looking setting and instead just invest in the fun accent plates and napkins for the color pop.
+Really, you could use your everyday dinner plates for a similar looking setting and instead just invest in the fun accent plates and napkins for a color pop.

-Pro-tip: pick up your blooms from Trader Joe’s (they’re by far the cheapest) and create your own bouquet, no need to spend the up-charge at your local grocery store for a pre-made mixed flower bouquet.
+Pro-tip: pick up your blooms from Trader Joe’s (they’re by far the cheapest) and create your own bouquet.
+No need to spend the up-charge at your local grocery store for a pre-made mixed flower bouquet.